by Sam

 Stubble takes a different approach.
 Instead of asking you to track your time, it watches what you’re doing and figures it out.

 The key insight: your screen already contains all the information needed to understand your work.
 The app you’re using, the document you’re editing, the meeting you’re in—it’s all visible.
-You just need AI smart enough to interpret it.
+You just need software smart enough to interpret it.

 This isn’t surveillance.
 It’s automation.
 The same way spell-check doesn’t “spy” on your writing—it just helps you write better.